webrecorder/browserkube/README.md

 ## Setup

 The system uses Helm to deploy to a Kubernetes cluster.
-All of the cluster config settings are set it config.yaml
+All of the cluster config settings can be set using config.yaml:

-1. Copy `config.sample.yaml` -> `config.yaml`.
+1. `touch config.yaml`.

-2. Fill in the details of credentials.
+2. As desired, override any of the default config specified in `chart/values.yaml`.
+(For instance, add credentials for your S3-compatible storage by copying the example "storage" mapping, filling in your details instead of the placeholders.)

 3. Before first run, create the `browsers` namespace by running `kubectl create namespace browsers`.